 - Try varying your vegetables with each batch – celery, carrots, onion and garlic (if tolerated), leek and leafy greens such as kale, collards or chard

-- Add some heat – cayenne, red pepper flakes
+- Spicy chicken broth – add cayenne, red pepper flakes or sliced hot peppers

 - Make low-sodium chicken broth – I almost never add salt to mine.
 You can always add salt to the dish you’re cooking later.

-- Use warming herbs – ginger, turmeric, curry, masala, allspice, cumin, cardamom
+- Use warming herbs – ginger, turmeric, allspice, or cumin

-- Add light flavors – lemongrass, curry leaves, kaffir lime leaves, seaweed (dulse).
-Read more about curry leaves in my Curry Leaves ingredient spotlight.
+- Add light flavors – lemongrass, curry leaves, kaffir lime leaves, or seaweed

-- Create bright flavors – star anise, dill, cilantro, coriander, lemon zest
+- Create bright flavors – star anise, dill, cilantro, coriander or lemon zest

-- Add umami and extra nutrients – consider adding mushrooms such as shiitake, maitake or portobello.
-Oyster mushrooms are delicious low-FODMAP mushrooms with incredible flavor.
+- Add umami and extra nutrients – consider adding mushrooms such as shiitake, maitake or oyster

 FAQ

-It certainly can be.
+You certainly can.
 It supports the protective mucosal layer in the intestine which can be damaged by inflammation, IBD and IBS.
 The gelatin not only helps to maintain the integrity of the digestive system, but aids in healing it, as well.

-No – vinegar is not needed.
+Vinegar is not needed to make excellent broth.
 It's a very popular ingredient, but it isn't necessary.
 It's acidic nature is believed to help draw out collagen and minerals from the bones, but that will happen on its own with pressure cooking or during an extended simmer.
 However, you can always add a tablespoon of apple cider vinegar if you wish.

 Recipes that use chicken bone broth